JLEESH/TheHardTruth/README.md

 Otherwise, ~~tough luck~~ please look up how to run jar files on your device.

-A file containing some times I had lying around of some solves I did back in June/July 2014 was added for illustration.
+A file name 'files' containing some times I had lying around of some solves I did back in June/July 2014 was added for illustration.
 Click on 'Load Times' and look for the file in the relevant directories for an example on how the program functions.

 # Potential Future Functions
 (To wit, a vision of the program, considering the program is technically a prototype.)